romenrg/genetic-startups-desktop-csharp-dotnet/README.md

 - *NodeJS + REST API + ReactJS*
 - *Java / Spring + REST API + AngularJS*

+In the [parent repository of Genetic Startups](https://github.com/romenrg/genetic-startups) you will find further information about these different implementations.

 ### Copyright and License

 Copyright 2015 Romen Rodríguez-Gil